James Clifford (historian)

-James Clifford (born 1945) is an interdisciplinary scholar whose work combines perspectives from history, literature, history of science, and anthropology.
+James Clifford (born 1945) is an interdisciplinary scholar whose work combines perspectives from history, literature, and anthropology.

 Biography

-He grew up in New York City and was for thirty-three years Professor in the History of Consciousness Department at the University of California, Santa Cruz until his retirement in 2011.
-Clifford and Hayden White were the first faculty directly appointed to the graduate-only department at UC-Santa Cruz.
-Clifford served as department Chair from 2004–2007, and was the founding director of UCSC's Center for Cultural Studies.
-He has been a visiting professor in France, England and Germany and was elected to the American Academy of the Arts and Sciences in 2011.
+He grew up in New York City and Vermont.
+James Clifford's completed his PhD at Harvard University in 1977, focusing European intellectual and social history.
+His dissertation, later turned into his first book Person and Myth (1982), was a study of the missionary-anthropologist Maurice Leenhardt and the colonial history of New Caledonia in French Melanesia.
+Clifford's work has since addressed current problems in Indigenous studies, museum studies, cultural studies, and cross-cultural translation.

-James Clifford is the author of several widely cited and translated books, including The Predicament of Culture: Twentieth-Century Ethnography, Literature, and Art (1988), Routes: Travel and Translation in the Late 20th Century (1997), and Returns: Becoming Indigenous in the Twenty First Century (2013).
-He was co-editor (with George Marcus) of the widely influential collection Writing Culture: the Poetics and Politics of Ethnography (1986).
-Clifford's work has sparked controversy and critical debate in a number of disciplines, such as literature, art history, visual studies, and especially in cultural anthropology.
-His historical and rhetorical critiques of ethnography contributed to Anthropology's important self-critical, decolonizing period of the 1980s and early 1990s.
-Since then he has worked in a cultural studies framework that combines cross-cultural scholarship with the British Birmingham tradition.
-Since 2000 his writing has focused on processes of globalization and decolonization as they influence contemporary "indigenous" lives.
+James Clifford is the author of several books, including The Predicament of Culture: Twentieth-Century Ethnography, Literature, and Art (1988), Routes: Travel and Translation in the Late 20th Century (1997), and Returns: Becoming Indigenous in the Twenty First Century (2013).
+He was co-editor (with George Marcus) of the influential collection Writing Culture: the Poetics and Politics of Ethnography (1986).
+His historical and rhetorical critiques of ethnography contributed to anthropology's self-critical, decolonizing period of the 1980s and early 1990s.
+Since then he has worked in a cultural studies framework that combines cross-cultural scholarship with the Birmingham School tradition.
+Since 2000 his writing has focused on processes of globalization and decolonization as they influence contemporary Indigenous lives.

-James Clifford's dissertation research was conducted at Harvard University in History (1970–1977), and focused on the history of anthropology.
-He specialized in the French tradition, writing on Marcel Mauss, Marcel Griaule, Michel Leiris, and Claude Lévi-Strauss.
-His dissertation and first book, Person and Myth (1982) was a study of the missionary-anthropologist Maurice Leenhardt and the colonial history of New Caledonia in French Melanesia.
-While sustaining an interest in the Island Pacific, Clifford's ongoing work addresses current problems in indigenous studies, museum studies, visual and performance studies, cultural studies, and cross-cultural translation.
+In 1978, he became a professor in the History of Consciousness Department at the University of California, Santa Cruz, teaching there until his retirement in 2011.
+Clifford served as department chair from 2004–2007, and was the founding director of UCSC's Center for Cultural Studies.
+He has been a visiting professor in France, England, and Germany, and was elected to the American Academy of Arts and Sciences in 2011.